-In 1967, it was our own BBC who pioneered the first colour broadcasting anywhere in Europe.
+In 1967, the BBC pioneered the first colour broadcasting anywhere in Europe.
 However, the standard selected, PAL, which stands for Phase Alternating Line, was in fact a German improvement of the mid-50s American colour system.
 PAL was developed at Telefunken under Walter Bruch between 1962 and 1965.

 Colour broadcasts began on BBC2 in 1967, arriving on ITV and BBC1 in 1969.
-To support the costs, colour TV licences were introduced on 1st January 1968, costing £10—twice the price of the standard £5 black and white TV license.
-Today, the colour license costs £145.50—three times the price of the black and white license at £49.
+To support the costs, colour TV licences were introduced on 1 January 1968, costing £10—twice the price of the standard £5 black and white TV licence.
+At the time of writing, the colour licence costs £145.50—three times the price of the black and white TV licence at £49.

-Cinema retained the monopoly on colour moving images during television’s first 3 decades.
-This helped to keep audiences going to films but it also whetted the public appetite for colour on television.
+Cinema retained the monopoly on colour moving images during television’s first three decades.
+This helped to keep audiences going to films, but it also whetted the public appetite for colour on television.

 McLuhan observed how television programmes in those days called for special production techniques in terms of both image and sound.

-In July 1967, the BBC led the way in broadcasting the first regular colour television service in Europe.
+In July 1967, the BBC began to broadcast the first regular colour television service in Europe.
 The first programme was an outside broadcast of the Wimbledon Tennis Championships.

 By mid-1968 almost every BBC2 programme was in colour.
-6 months later, colour came to BBC1.
+Six months later, colour came to BBC1.

 Technically, with the arrival of bigger and better colour sets, television could—very gradually—become less of the close-up medium as described by McLuhan, with screen sizes increasing, more detail in images, and less burden on the viewer to ‘fill in’ the missing colour information.

-Colour made television more valuable as a medium, as the license fee would indicate.
+Colour made television more valuable as a medium, as the licence fee would indicate.
 Involvement ‘work’ in decoding the image was exchanged for more desirable experience ‘play’ of the programmes themselves.

 The old black and white picture tube TVs have a phosphorescent coating distributed uniformly behind the glass screen.
 When this coating is struck by the rapidly moving electron beam (raster) generated by the electron gun at the rear of the picture tube, the screen illuminates accordingly.